Survival Research Laboratories: Accidents and controversies

 In 1982 Pauline lost two fingers from his right hand while attempting to make solid rocket fuel.

-On the basis of their 1989 San Francisco show Illusions of Shameless Abundance SRL was banned in 2011 from performing in the city by the San Francisco Fire Department.
+In 2011, SRL was banned from performing in the city by the San Francisco Fire Department.
+The 1989 San Francisco show Illusions of Shameless Abundance was cited as the reason for the ban.

 The sound of 1991 test in San Francisco of a homemade V-1 rocket engine resulted in police attention and a reported 300 calls to the city's earthquake hotline.

-In 2007 SRL crew member Todd Blair suffered a serious brain injury during the take-down of an SRL show at the Robodock Arts & Technology Festival in Amsterdam.
+In 2007, SRL crew member Todd Blair suffered a serious brain injury during the take-down of an SRL show at the Robodock Arts & Technology Festival in Amsterdam.